 When setting up an aquarium, you need to have a very careful plan.
-To have a healthy aquarium, factors such as temperature, type, number of fish, number of plants are very important.
+To have a healthy aquarium, factors such as temperature, type, number of fish, and number of plants are very important.

 Also, you need to pay attention to the source of water you use for the aquarium.
 Most people will use tap water for their aquariums.

-Therefore, you need to know how to dechlorinate tap water for fish tank.
+Therefore, you need to know how to dechlorinate tap water for a fish tank.
 Because chlorine will harm your fish.

 Why is there chlorine in the water?